smallnest/rpcx/README.md

 - Support heartbeat and one-way request.
 - Other features: metrics, log, timeout, alias, CircuitBreaker.

-rpcx uses a binary protocol and platform-independent, that means you can develop services in other languages such as Java, python, nodejs, and you can use other prorgramming languages to invoke services developed in Go.
+rpcx uses a platform-independent binary protocol that means you can develop services in other languages such as Java, python, nodejs, and you can use other prorgramming languages to invoke services developed in Go.

 There is a UI manager: [rpcx-ui](https://github.com/smallnest/rpcx-ui).